 This activity was planned to meet the needs of pharmacists enrolled in the Shenandoah University Bernard J. Dunn School of Pharmacy Nontraditional Doctor of Pharmacy Pathway.

 This knowledge-based online home-study activity consists of recorded lectures with PowerPoint slides and notes, readings in textbooks, and online assessments/exams.
 Practice problems will be provided to allow the pharmacist to apply the theoretical and functional principles presented in the lectures.

-The goal of this activity is to develop the pharmacists’ skills to apply specific pharmacokinetic and pharmacogenomic concepts to individual gastrointestinal, nutrition, musculoskeletal, neurological and psychiatric drugs and their clinical applications.
+The goal of this activity is to develop the pharmacists’ skills to apply specific pharmacokinetic and pharmacogenomic concepts to individual respiratory, renal and cardiovascular drugs and assess their clinical applications.

 Shenandoah University Bernard J. Dunn School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 Pharmacists must complete the following items by the due dates specified in the online academic course that correlates to this activity to receive CPE credit:

 - Review all online lectures associated with this activity.